 6. Powder puff cactus (Mammillaria sp.)

 Number 6 on our list of flowering succulents is the powder puff cactus.
-The genus Mammillaria is one of the most abundant families of cacti out there.
+The genus Mammillaria is one of the most abundant families of cacti out there, comprising nearly 200 recognized species.
 Its members have one thing in common: their beautiful little flowers, which grow like a crown on top of the plant during springtime.

-Mammillaria is one of the easier and most common types of cacti out there.
+However, Mammillaria is one of the easiest and most common types of cacti out there.
 This means you should have no trouble finding one at your local garden center.
-All varieties stay relatively small, making them the perfect addition to a sunny windowsill.
+Moreover, all its varieties stay relatively small, making them the perfect addition to a sunny windowsill.

 As always, grow your Mammillaria in a pot that allows for drainage and use gritty soil that doesn’t hold water.
 Water once the soil has gone fully dry, but stop providing water almost entirely during wintertime to simulate the plant’s natural habitat.